 Test one change at a time

 Do not redesign the entire pricing page every week.
-Test one meaningful change: plan names, headline, recommended plan label, FAQ order, proof placement, or call-to-action wording.
+Test one meaningful change: plan names, headline, recommended plan label, FAQ order, proof placement, guarantee wording, or call-to-action wording.
 If too many things change at once, you will not know what caused the result.

 Pricing page optimization is a process.
 The goal is not manipulation.
 The goal is clarity.
 A visitor who understands the offer can make a better decision, and better-fit customers usually create better long-term revenue.